 Affiliate disclosures are short text blurbs present on all pages on your site that host affiliate links.

 Their purpose is to explain to your site’s visitors what affiliate marketing is, and how you’re compensated for recommending certain products and services.
+You also need to explain to them you’re ethically collecting their data for marketing purposes, and that they can opt out at all times if they wish.

 Here are 3 reasons why you need to include affiliate disclosures in all your blog posts.